mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 printf( "float value as an integer: %x\n", tmp.int_value );
 </pre>

-You can also do this with an aliased uint32_t* pointer, however I've had this break with GCC -O2, so I prefer the union trick instead.
+You may prefer to do this with an aliased uint32_t* pointer, but this breaks with GCC -O2.
 Friends of mine point out that the only _truly standard way_ to get the float as an integer is to cast a pointer to the float value to char* and reconstruct the integer from the bytes values accessed through the char pointer.

-Meanwhile in the past 5 years I've had no actual problems in the field with the union trick.
+Meanwhile in the past 5 years I've had no problems in the field with the union trick.
 Here's how I use it to serialize an uncompressed float value:

 <pre>
 template &lt;typename Stream&gt;